katjad/javascript101-handbook/careers.md

 Show an interest in other programming languages as well.

-Contribute to open source projects such as ours.
+Contribute to open source projects such as our own.

 Release an app.